 As you can see, Elantra Limited’s interior space is a pleasant place to spend time, especially if that time is spent in bumper-to-bumper traffic.
 One of my main takeaways from driving the Elantra Limited is just how quiet the cabin is.
 When redesigning the Elantra, Hyundai gave it an “immersive cocoon” style layout in which it angled all of the dash switches and gauges toward the driving, but they must have added more sound deadening as well because this car is quiet for a compact sedan.

-Either way, the Elantra Limited has such a well-laid-out and comfortable interior that I would hard-pressed to tell what I was sitting in if you were to blindfold me and sit me in the driver’s seat.
-And I happened to be blindfolded while sitting in the passenger seat while it’s driving, I would probably think I’m in a Hyundai Sonata instead.
+Either way, the Elantra Limited has such a well-laid-out and comfortable interior that I would be hard-pressed to tell what I was sitting in if you were to blindfold me and sit me in the driver’s seat.
+And if I happened to be blindfolded while sitting in the passenger seat while it’s driving, I would probably think I’m in a Hyundai Sonata instead.
 It’s that good.